Scuba diving with seals in the Farne Islands is one of the best places in the UK to see them

 You maybe also lucky to spot an octopus, together with crabs and lobsters in the area.
 There also plenty of pipefish too, which the puffins seem to like eating.
 Pipefish are sea-horse like creatures, which can be found hiding in the kelp and seaweed.

-Also, for those whale lovers amongst us, very occasionally Killer Whales (Orcas) can be seen in the area.
-They are a rare sighting, but Andy Douglas of Sovereign Diving has seen them on occasion.
-You never know, you may be lucky.
+Also, for those whale lovers amongst you very occasionally Killer Whales (Orcas) can be seen in the area.
+They are rare sightings and Andy Douglas of Sovereign Diving has seen them on a few occasions.
+You never know you may be lucky.

 However, if you read this article on Killer Whales in Northumberland, this does confuse the issue.